debakarr/Road_to_IoT/README.md

 ### Abstract

 Nowadays Internet of Things (IoT) has become a very hot topic.
 We can use it to control objects connected to the *Internet*, thereafter enabling us to *collect and exchange data* between objects.
-With it expansion in different field out of whcih *Home Automation* is one trend which is one step ahead toward *smart cities*.
+With its expansion in different field out of whcih *Home Automation* is one trend which take us one step ahead toward *smart cities*.
 In the proposed project(s) a system is developed which is control via *MQTT protocol*, which is a lightweight protocol for IoT.
 Using which we tried to achieve things like *controlling appliance from distance, generating alerts* based on the data collected. *NodeMCU* is used as a processor connecting different divices via *WiFi* channel.
 We tried to create a home environment and tested our prototype.
-First we tried it using HTML web page and then moved to application such as *MQTTBox* and *Node-RED dashboard* in later part.
+First we tried it using HTML web page and then moved to application such as *MQTTBox and *Node-RED dashboard* in later part.

+***

 ### Designing Idea of the Product